arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-… will not be masked because `mail` is not a leaf attribute.
+… is not masked because `mail` is not a leaf attribute.
 To mask the mail address, you could use the paths `mail.address`
 or `.address` in the masking definition: